aliHafizji/SplitImageView/README.md

     app:splitPercent="75" />
 ```

-The foregroundSrc and backgroundSrc attributes represent the foreground and background images.
-The splitPercent attribute shows how much of the backgroundSrc will be unveiled.
+The `foregroundSrc` and `backgroundSrc` attributes represent the foreground and background images.
+The `splitPercent` attribute shows how much of the `backgroundSrc` will be unveiled.
 In the above example only 25% of the background image will be shown.

 SplitImageView support all the ScaleTypes that are supported by ImageView.
-You can simply use the public method setScaleType to change this variable.
+You can simply use the public method `setScaleType(scaleType)` to change this variable.
 The scaleType is applied to both the foreground and background image.

 Automatic animation: This is a nifty little feature present in SplitImageView.
 You can turn it on by calling the public method `setEnableAutomaticAnimation(true)`.
-This will put the unveil animation on a loop, the above preview describes this well.
+This will put the unveil animation on a loop, the preview in the first section shows this feature in action.
 The animation duration for this can also be changed using the public method `setAutomaticAnimationDuration(duration)`.

 There are lots of other useful things that the view can do.
 All the public APIs are well documented and should be easy to use.